Azure/azure-sdk/eng/scripts/release-template/c.md

 ## Feedback

-If you have a bug or feature request for one of the libraries, please post an issue to [GitHub](https://github.com/azure/azure-sdk-for-c/issues).
+If you have a bug or feature request for one of the libraries, please post an issue to [GitHub](https://github.com/Azure/azure-sdk-for-c/issues).

-## Changelog
+## Release highlights

 ### _Package name_